BONSAMURAIS/mojo/README.md

 # System-model (mojo)
-The system model frame work.
-Turning the raw data into into a computational structure.
+This repository describes the making of the system model framework, i.e. turning the raw data into into a computational structure.

-This project will be take care of all the modelling choices and data reconciliation between the different data sources.
-As the very core it will take the raw data from the rdf database and turn it into a computational structure (such as an A-matrix).
-It will then export it again to the rdf database.
+This system model deals with of all the modelling choices and data reconciliation between the different data sources.
+The very core takes the raw data from the rdf database and turn it into a computational structure (such as an A-matrix).
+Then, it exports it again to the rdf database.

 ## Hackathon objective (initial version of Bonsai)
-For the purpose of the  Barcelona hackathon this will need to update the electricity information in EXIOBASE with the information from the B-entso project.
-For the first simple model we will use [pySUT](https://github.com/stefanpauliuk/pySUT) to construct an input-output table from supply and use tables (SUTs). pySUT takes numpy arrays (SUTs) as an input and outputs a numpy array A-matrix.
+For the purpose of the 2019 Barcelona hackathon, the electricity information in EXIOBASE needs to be updated with the information from the B-entso project.
+For the first simple model we use [pySUT](https://github.com/stefanpauliuk/pySUT) to construct an input-output table from supply and use tables (SUTs). pySUT takes numpy arrays (SUTs) as an input and outputs a numpy array A-matrix.

 For this we will need to following:
 * Function to query exiobase rdf data and turn it into supply use tables. (main work)